cherrypath0/passgen/README.md

 ## License

-This project is licensed under the MIT License, see the [license text](./LICENSE)
+This project is licensed under the MIT License, see the full license text by [clicking here](./LICENSE).